 Hi there friends!

-Today, I am joining the 'Bright Ideas Blog Hop' crew to bring you 22 worksheet-free ways to practice letters of the alphabet.
+Today, I want to share with you 22 worksheet-free ways to practice letters of the alphabet.

 Letter identification and formation are essential basic skills in the early years.
 We need our students to have repeated exposure and practice in creating the shape of each letter - in upper and lower case.
 All of these techniques can be applied to any letter in the alphabet.